Part 2. Simple pipeline (5 points)

 Your task

-Write a one-line script that will uses curl
+Write a one-line script that uses curl to download the compressed Linux

-source code and pipes it to tar
+source code and pipes it to tar which extracts the source code into the

 current directory.
 The Linux source code is available at this URL.